 This course introduces students to study skills and innovative strategies for personal and academic success during their CNI educational journey and beyond through lifelong learning.
-Students will establish basic knowledge related to the online learning environment, including the CNI Learning Management System, library resources, computer technology, APA, TurnItIn, and maintaining academic integrity.
+Students will establish basic knowledge related to the online learning environment, including the CNI Learning Management System, library resources, computer technology, APA, Turnitin, and maintaining academic integrity.
 Students will develop short-term and long-term goals while applying the knowledge and skills necessary to succeed in a degree program.
 This course also uses career development services and supports the importance of lifelong learning as a healthcare professional.
-This course consists of 20 hours delivered online through distance education via Zoom/Teams.
+This course consists of 20 hours delivered residential.

 Required Prerequisites: None.